 Junkman and movie-maker Harlan Hollis struggles to stay alive when a jealous partner in his company hires goons to kill him.
 Full of amazing car chases, fantastic crashes, and edge-of-your-seat action.

-After the attempted theft of his daughter's husband's car, LAPD Captain Gibbs declares war on master car thief Maindrian Pace - overtaking his boss' betrayal and pursuing the Eleanor as Pace tries to make his getaway.
+After an attempted theft of his daughter's husband's car, LAPD Captain Gibbs declares war on master car thief Maindrian Pace - overtaking his boss' betrayal and pursuing the Eleanor as Pace tries to make his getaway.

 Larry Rayder is an aspiring NASCAR driver, Deke Sommers is mechanic.
 As they feel they collectively are the best, the only thing that is holding them back is money to build the best vehicle...
 See full summary »